Xenoblade Chronicles (video game): Music

 The game's ending theme, "Beyond the Sky", was composed by Yasunori Mitsuda and performed in English by Australian singer Sarah Àlainn.
 Mitsuda was brought in to the music team due to his previous experience with the soundtracks of Xenogears and the first Xenosaga game, and due to Takahashi's long working relationship with him.
 Takahashi himself personally wrote the original Japanese lyrics for the track, which were translated into English by Lisa Gomamoto.
 When Mitsuda was contacted, the project was nearing completion, with very little development and composition work left.
 Despite this, before creating the main theme, Mitsuda asked if he could read the script, which was much larger than he anticipated.
 The track caused much stress to Mitsuda, who was tasked to create the game's most important song, which needed to incorporate both the diversity of the entire rest of the soundtrack, and mesh with Takahashi's grand vision for the ending of the game.

 An official soundtrack album for the game, Xenoblade Original Soundtrack, was released by Dog Ear Records on 23 June 2010.
 It entered the Oricon charts at #80, and remained in the charts for five weeks.
 Upon release, the album received praise from critics: while multiple critics were surprised that Shimomura and Mitsuda's contributions were less substantial than originally thought, they found the majority of the music composed by Kiyota and ACE+ to be enjoyable.
 "Beyond the Sky" also received unanimous praise.

 A second soundtrack album featuring the remastered tracks used in Xenoblade Chronicles: Definitive Edition was released on 2 August 2023.
-It was revealed alongside the soundtrack for Xenoblade Chronicles 3 and the Xenoblade Chronicles Original Soundtrack Trinity Box, a limited edition package featuring the soundtracks for all three mainline games in the series.
+It was revealed alongside the soundtrack for Xenoblade Chronicles 3 and the Xenoblade Chronicles Original Soundtrack Trinity Box, a limited edition package featuring the soundtracks for all three numbered games in the series.
 The album spans 99 tracks across 5 discs, and also features the new music used in the additional campaign, Future Connected.